fiji-hpc/hpc-workflow-manager-full/README.md

 ### Further information
 These Fiji wiki articles were written in the past and some information may be out-of-date.
-However they contain relevant information on the design and motivation as well as the SPIMM workflow type which is availabe for use in current versions:
+However they contain relevant information on the design and motivation as well as the SPIMM workflow type which is available for use in current versions:
 * Click [here](https://imagej.net/SPIM_Workflow_Manager_For_HPC) for an article on the Fiji wiki on the SPIMM Workflow features.
 * Click [here](https://imagej.net/HPC_Workflow_Manager) for more information on how to use the Macro parallelization features.
-Additinally for more information on one of the ways used to connect to the cluster (middleware):
+Additionally for more information on one of the ways used to connect to the cluster (middleware):
 * [HEAppE Middleware](https://code.it4i.cz/ADAS/HEAppE/Middleware/-/wikis/home) which can be used for SPIMM Workflow type jobs and Macro jobs.